habi/EAWAG-manuscript/manuscript.md

 This is an efficient way for double-checking the gray value mapping, since the MIP images have already been generated in prior steps of the notebook and contain the highest gray values present in all the reconstructed images of each scan.

 ### Image processing

 #### Extraction of oral and pharyngeal jaws, visualization of tomographic data

-To extract the oral jaw (OJ) and pharyngeal jaw (PJ) of the fishes, we used [3DSlicer](https://www.slicer.org) (Version 4.11.20210226) [@doi:10.1016/j.mri.2012.05.001] extended with the *SlicerMorph* tools [@doi:10.1111/2041-210X.13669] which aim to help biologists to work with 3D specimen data.
+To extract the oral jaw (OJ) and pharyngeal jaw (PJ) of the fishes, we used [3DSlicer](https://www.slicer.org) (Version 4.11.20210226) [@doi:10.1016/j.mri.2012.05.001] extended with the *SlicerMorph* tools [@doi:10.1111/2041-210X.13669] which aim to help biologists work with 3D specimen data.
 The reconstructed PNG stacks were loaded into *ImageStacks*, depending on their size we reduced the image resolution (i.e. downscaled the images) for this first step.
 The three-dimensional volume was rendered via [*VTK GPU Ray Casting*](https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html).
-A custom-made so-called 'volume property' was used as an input to view the scans.
+A custom-made volume property was used as an input to view the scans.
 Using toggles in the volume rendering, we defined regions of interest (ROIs) for both the OJs and PJs in each specimen.
 These ROIs were then extracted in their native resolution from the original dataset for further processing.
-Using the gray value thresholding function in 3DSlicers [*Segment Editor*](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html) the teeth in both the oral and pharyngeal jaws were extracted.
+Using the gray value thresholding function in 3DSlicer's [*Segment Editor*](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html), the teeth in both the oral and pharyngeal jaws were extracted.
 We used the *Scissor* and *Island* tools of the Segment Editor to isolate single regions.

 Processed regions of interest were exported as NRRD [@https://w.wiki/5mBK] files.